ambitioninc/django-entity-emailer/README.md

 If both of those conditions are true, setup is fairly straightforward:

 1. Add `entity_emailer` to `INSTALLED_APPS`.
-2. Be sure that the `settings.DEFAULT_FROM_EMAIL` is set to an appropriate value.
-This is what will be sent in the 'from' field of emails.
+2. Either set a value for `settings.ENTITY_EMAILER_FROM_EMAIL`, or be sure that the `settings.DEFAULT_FROM_EMAIL` is set to an appropriate value.
 4. Be sure that `django.contrib.contenttypes` is in `INSTALLED_APPS`.
 5. Run `python manage.py syncdb`

+When sending an email, django-entity-emailer will first check if the `ENTITY_EMAILER_FROM_EMAIL` exists.
+If it does, it will use that value in the email's 'from' field, otherwise it will fall back to the value set in `DEFAULT_FROM_EMAIL`.

 ### Getting `'email'` into `'entity_meta'`